Phase projection errors in rf-driven optically pumped magnetometers: Introduction

-When it comes to operation within the geomagnetic field, the so-called $M_x$ magnetometer has a very long tradition and is proven to be a good choice both in terms of sensitivity and robustness \cite{BellBloom1957,Bloom1962,Aleksandrov1995,Groeger2006,Schwindt2007,Bison2009,Scholtes2011}.
-In this type of OPM, the modulus $B_0$ of the static magnetic field vector $\vec{B}_0$ is inferred from the driven Larmor precession frequency, $\omega_\mathrm{L}= \gamma_{F} \, B_0$, of an ensemble of gaseous polarized atomic spins, typically enclosed into a vapor cell (for ${}^{133}\mathrm{Cs}$ used here, $\gamma_F/2\pi \approx 3.5 \,\mathrm{Hz/nT}$).
+The $M_x$ magnetometer, with a long history of successful operation, is a proven choice for both sensitivity and robustness \cite{BellBloom1957,Bloom1962,Aleksandrov1995,Groeger2006,Schwindt2007,Bison2009,Scholtes2011}.
+In this type of OPM, the modulus $B_0$ of the static magnetic field vector $\vec{B}_0$ is inferred from the driven Larmor precession frequency, $\omega_\mathrm{L}= \gamma_{F} \, B_0$, of an ensemble of polarized gaseous atomic spins, typically enclosed within a vapor cell (for ${}^{133}\mathrm{Cs}$ used here, $\gamma_F/2\pi \approx 3.5 \,\mathrm{Hz/nT}$).
 The Larmor precession is 'driven' by an additionally applied weak magnetic field oscillating at $\omega_\mathrm{rf}$ near the Larmor frequency.
 In the standard $M_x$ magnetometer a single circularly polarized, light beam propagating along $\vec{k}$ and tuned resonantly to an atomic transition (typically the $D_1$ and $D_2$ lines in alkali atoms) is used for both, the creation of atomic spin polarization by a process called optical pumping \cite{Happer1972}, and the read-out of the spin precession signal.
-As the light beam is transmitted through the vapor cell, it acquires a modulation at the rf field frequency that can be detected by a photo diode placed behind the cell.
-The amplitude of light modulation shows a resonant behavior when rf field frequency and Larmor frequency coincide, as does the phase between rf field and detected light intensity modulation.
-The steady-state solution for the phase signal, which is typically recorded using a lock-in amplifier (cp.
-Sec.~\ref{sec:experimentalSetup}), in dependence on the rf detuning $\delta\omega=\omega_\mathrm{rf}-\omega_\mathrm{L}$ has the form \cite{Colombo2017}
+As the light beam passes through the vapor cell, it acquires a modulation at the rf field frequency, which can be detected by a photodiode placed behind the cell.
+The amplitude and phase of this light modulation exhibit resonant behavior when the rf field frequency and Larmor frequency coincide.
+The steady-state phase signal, typically recorded using a lock-in amplifier (see Sec.~\ref{sec:experimentalSetup}), is described by \cite{Colombo2017}